 - Engaged in a deep canvas campaign effort in partnership with America Votes that helped to successfully unseat 5 term Tea Party incumbent Marilyn Avila in Wake County’s 40th district

-- Took part in demonstrations and an act of civil disobedience organized by Durham Beyond Policing in an effort to stop the building of a new 8 million dollar police headquarters
+- Took part in demonstrations and civil disobedience organized by Durham Beyond Policing in an effort to stop the building of a new 8 million dollar police headquarters

 - Participated in anti-Islamophobia canvassing in Raleigh organized by Jewish Voices for Peace in response to Islamophobic and anti-refugee demonstrations